jafrulamin/community-board/README.md

 Submitted by: **Jafrul Amin**

-This web app: **This website provides the users with essential learning to get started in their Software Engineering journey.**
+This web app: **This website provides the users with some essential learning resources to get started in their Software Engineering journey.**

 Time spent: **5** hours spent in total